Box #117625 Gainesville, FL 32611

 - “In God’s Garden: Creation and Cloning in Jewish Thought,” in Ethical Issues: Western Philosophical and Religious Perspectives, Terrence Reynolds, ed., 480-486 (Belmont, Calif.: Thomson Wadsworth, 2006).
 This article originally appeared in 29 Hastings Center Report 4, 7-12 (1999).

 - “The Culture of Legal Denial,” 84 Nebraska Law Review 247-312 (2005).
 “A Taxonomy of Dispute Resolution Ethics,” in The Handbook of Dispute Resolution, Michael L. Moffitt & Robert Bordone, eds., 244-253 (San Francisco: Jossey-Bass, 2005).

-- “The Benefits and Limitations of an Apology,” Office of the Judge of Compensation Claims, Statewide Webinar originating in Gainesville, FL, July 11, 2008.
+- “The Benefits and Limitations of an Apology,” Office of the Judge of Compensation Claims, Statewide Webinar originating in Gainesville, Fla., July 11, 2008.

 - “Coping with Lasting Social Injustice,” International Conference: Justice and Policing in Diverse Societies, San Juan, Puerto Rico, June 12, 2008.

-- “Negotiating Social Divisions: Lessons from ADR for Responding to Structural Injustices, and Vice Versa,” Law and Society Association Annual Meeting, Chicago, IL, May 28, 2004.
+- “Negotiating Social Divisions: Lessons from ADR for Responding to Structural Injustices, and Vice Versa,” Law and Society Association Annual Meeting, Chicago, Ill., May 28, 2004.
 Panel moderator.

 - “Negotiation Effectiveness: Is it the Words We Use, the Meaning We Intend, or Who’s Speaking that Counts?”
 American Bar Association Section on Dispute Resolution Annual Meeting, New York, N.Y., April 15, 2004.
 Panelist.